ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-94.md

 On a related note, [@igorT](https://github.com/igorT) proposes in [RFC #466](https://github.com/emberjs/rfcs/pull/466) that we create a **Request State service**, which returns the `in-flight` and `completed` states of a request.
 The service would, not only simplify how we determine the state of a request, but also help us work with data from multiple sources.

 You can read more about the proposal in [RFC #466](https://github.com/emberjs/rfcs/pull/466).
-As always, feedbacks are welcome! 🙂
+As always, feedback is welcome! 🙂

 ---